 The Yale School of Public Health, with support from the Family Larsson-Rosenquist Foundation, developed Becoming Breastfeeding Friendly (BBF): A Guide to Global Scale-Up to help countries make data–driven decisions to successfully scale up their breastfeeding programmes.

-The University Children's Hospital Basel, in close cooperation with the University Hospital of Zurich, and with the support of three other Swiss hospitals and the Family Larsson-Rosenquist Foundation, is investigating how the mild induction of labour and the concomitant release of hormones prior to C-sections help infant primary adaptation, bonding and breastfeeding, and also mothers to initiate and maintain lactation.
+The University Hospital of Zurich, in close cooperation with a group of maternity hospitals, is investigating how the mild induction of labour and the concomitant release of hormones prior to C-sections help infant primary adaptation, bonding and breastfeeding, and also mothers to initiate and maintain lactation.

 The University of Western Australia, with support from the Family Larsson-Rosenquist Foundation, is studying whether colostrum induces a developmental trajectory from day zero of postnatal life that is necessary for long-term immune health.